Intel's $1.3 Billion Fine In Europe Requires Review, Court Says - Slashdot

 The EU gets all the money.
 Well that fixes everything, then.
 Good job, EU.

-the European model (Score:2)
+the European model (Score:3)

 Since they no longer have colonies to exploit and bleed dry, Europeans are now moving on to a new business model: arbitrary fines for successful American companies.
 Microsoft, Google, Intel, Apple, etc.